linked-db/linked-ql/README.md

 ## 🗄️ Clients & Dialects

-LinkedQL ships with native clients for major SQL dialects — each built as a thin extension of its database’s native driver.
+LinkedQL ships with clients for each major SQL dialect.<br>
+For PostgreSQL, MySQL, and MariaDB, it adapts seamlessly to each database through their respective native connectors.

 <table style="width:100%">
 <tr>